inbo/whip/docs/syntax.md

 # Whip syntax

 This document specifies how to express data specifications in whip.
-How meta! :metal:
+How meta! 🤘

 * [General](#general)
     * [A single specification](#a-single-specification)